Legal Malpractice Attorneys In Orange County, California

 Confronting Negligent Attorneys

-Regrettably, some lawyers victimize their clients, and some are simply negligent.
+Regrettably, some lawyers victimize their clients, and some are simply negligent, failing to adhere to the rules of professional conduct.
 Klein & Wilson‘s attorneys have the experience and trial skills to pursue malpractice actions against the largest law firms in the country and prevail.
 Their track record includes winning $9 million on behalf of a legal malpractice victim.

 Refusing to Accept Professional Incompetency